Specialist Advance Care Directive Lawyers in Sydney NSW

 Parents & Spouses

-Helping parents and spouses create clear directives to ease the burden of difficult healthcare decisions on their loved ones during a crisis.
+We help you create clear directives to ease the burden of difficult healthcare decisions on your loved ones during a stressful time.

 Individuals with Health Concerns

-Guiding single individuals in formally documenting their healthcare wishes to ensure their autonomy is respected when there is no automatic next of kin.
+We guide you in formally documenting your wishes to ensure your autonomy is respected when there is no automatic next of kin.

 We will call you within 24 hours.